Skip to content

 ldev logs diagnose --since 5m --json

-This is the main safety benefit of ldev: you can turn a cloud incident into a local, testable workflow.
+The safety benefit of ldev here is concrete: a cloud incident becomes a local, testable workflow.

 @mordonezdev/ldev for operational Liferay maintenance workflows.
 Built by Miguel Ordóñez